 i.
 “The Hebrew word means more than lightly placing the hand, it gives the idea of pressing hard upon the bullock’s head.
 They came each one and leaned upon the victim, loading him with their burden, signifying their acceptance of its substitution, their joy that the Lord would accept that victim in their stead.
 When they put their hands on the bullock, they made a confession of sin.”
 (Spurgeon)

 ii.
 Like these ancient priests, every believer can only be consecrated to God through sacrifice.
-Our consecration should be greater, because it was made through a far greater sacrifice – the sacrifice of God’s own Son.
+Our consecration should be greater because it was made through a far greater sacrifice – the sacrifice of God’s own Son.

 b.
-Then he took the blood, and put some on the horns of the altar all around with his finger, and purified the altar: The altar was sanctified with the blood of the sin offering, and the best of the animal was burnt before the Lord – the rest was destroyed outside the camp.
+Then he took the blood, and put some on the horns of the altar all around with his finger, and purified the altar: The altar was sanctified with the blood of the sin offering, and the best of the animal was burnt before the LORD – the rest was destroyed outside the camp.
 The sin offering said, “We have failed to give our best to God.
-This animal now gives its best to atone for our failure, and we decide to live now giving our best, even as this animal who dies in our place.”
+This animal now gives its best to atone for our failure, and we decide to live now giving our best, even as this animal which dies in our place.”

 i.
 The idea behind the ancient Hebrew word for altar is essentially, “killing-place.”
 The ancient altar – a place of death – was made holy and was consecrated to God.
-Like that ancient altar, the altar of the New Covenant – the cross – is transformed from a place to death to a place set apart to bring life.
+Like that ancient altar, the altar of the New Covenant – the cross – is transformed from a place of death to a place set apart to bring life.

 5. (18-21) The sacrifice of the burnt offering.

 Then he brought the ram as the burnt offering.
 And Aaron and his sons laid their hands on the head of the ram, and Moses killed it.
 Then he sprinkled the blood all around on the altar.
 And he cut the ram into pieces; and Moses burned the head, the pieces, and the fat.
 Then he washed the entrails and the legs in water.
 And Moses burned the whole ram on the altar.
-It was a burnt sacrifice for a sweet aroma, an offering made by fire to the Lord, as the Lord had commanded Moses.
+It was a burnt sacrifice for a sweet aroma, an offering made by fire to the LORD, as the LORD had commanded Moses.

 a.
 Aaron and his sons laid their hands on the head of the ram: As the sin offering before it, the burnt offering also symbolically received the sins of the priests and they laid their hands on the head of the animal and confessed their sin.